 A guarantor can withdraw from a guarantee by giving written notice to the credit provider:

-- at any time before credit is first provided under the credit contract; or
+- at any time before credit is first provided under the credit contract (s 58(1)(a) NCC); or

-A guarantee can also be cancelled by a An independent body that hears legal claims brought by parties and decides between them.
-Serious cases are heard by a judge and jury, or just a judge.
-Less-serious cases are heard by a magistrate. under section 76 of the NCC if it is found to be unjust (see ‘Unjust contracts’, below).
+A guarantee can also be cancelled by a court under section 76 of the NCC if it is found to be unjust (see ‘Unjust contracts’ in ‘Varying, re-opening and terminating credit contracts‘).

-In the cases of Commercial Bank of Australia Ltd v Amadio (1983) 151 CLR 447 and Garcia v National Australia Bank Ltd (1998) 194 CLR 395, the High Court held that it would be unconscionable to allow the respective banks in those cases to To make people obey a law or the terms of an agreement, using police powers or court orders. the guarantees against the guarantors due to defective sign-up processes.
+In the cases of Commercial Bank of Australia Ltd v Amadio (1983) 151 CLR 447 and Garcia v National Australia Bank Ltd (1998) 194 CLR 395, the High Court held that it would be unconscionable to allow the respective banks in those cases to enforce the guarantees against the guarantors due to defective sign-up processes.

 Increasing a guarantor’s liabilities